sunfishcode/eyra/README.md

 Linux, this crate prints "Hello, world!".
 And under the covers, it uses [Origin] to start and stop the program, [c-ward] to handle libc calls from `std`, and [rustix] to do the printing, so it's completely implemented in Rust.

+## Example

+For an example of the above steps, check out [this hello world example].

+[this hello world example]: https://github.com/sunfishcode/eyra/tree/main/example-crates/hello-world/

 ## Optional logging